AI Visibility Services for Marketing Agencies: Offering Guide

 | Google Looker Studio | BI/dashboard + report automation | Free visualization layer | Free |

-For agencies tracking a handful of clients: start with a platform offering multi-client workspaces and agency-specific features like white-label reporting, bulk operations, and team collaboration.
+For agencies tracking 5-20 clients: Start with Profound or Wellows.
+Both offer multi-client workspaces and agency-specific features (white-label reporting, bulk operations, team collaboration).

-For agencies tracking many clients: you need automation at scale.
-Look for platforms with batch prompt scheduling, API access for custom integrations, automated report generation, and per-client dashboard views.
+For agencies tracking 50+ clients: You need automation at scale.
+Look for platforms with:

-For agencies wanting to resell: look for a platform offering a white-label model where you can rebrand it and sell it to your clients.
+For agencies wanting to resell: OtterlyAI offers a white-label model where you can rebrand the platform and sell it to your clients.

-Best practice: connect your AI visibility platform directly to Google Looker Studio, create a dashboard that pulls data automatically, share white-label versions with each client, and update monthly with one click.
+Best practice: Connect your AI visibility platform directly to Google Looker Studio.
+Create a dashboard that pulls data automatically.
+Share white-label versions with each client.
+Update monthly with one click.

 Learning from others’ mistakes accelerates your path to success.
-Here are five common pitfalls:
+Here are the five most common pitfalls:

 The problem: Agencies run a baseline audit, show the client “here’s where you stand,” and then move on to other work.